totaljs/jComponent/readme.md

 $.components.broadcast('.some-path, #some-component-id, some-component-name')('set')('new value');
 $.components.broadcast(['.path', '#id', 'name'], 'set')('new value');
 $.components.broadcast(selector, method_name, [caller]);
-// Executes the method in all components by selector.
+// Executes the method in all components by selector. [selector] can be jQuery
+// element or jComponent --> then the method searchs all nested components.
+// IMPORTANT: selector can be jQuery element or jComponent.

 $.components.schema(name, [declaration]);